pajamaw/pajamaw.github.io/site.md

 ## Todo

-Write a new post on finance with programming
+- Write a new post on finance with programming

-Start migrating my knowledge base to either a wiki....a pretty good idea or trillium and use this as the central hub for it
+- Start migrating my knowledge base to either a wiki....a pretty good idea or trillium and use this as the central hub for it

-Start with Anki
+- Begin using spaced repitition methodologies on knowledge base

-Decide what to do about the links - i'm thinking how to get to me.
-But also could be used as a to do list or places i like to go to start my day
+- Begin creating tags that can connect major ideas and themes

-~~Make a nice little commit script for updates with an easy commit message~~
+- ~~Make a nice little commit script for updates with an easy commit message~~

 Add Projects